 Previously, airports had limited radio offices and ‘aerial lighthouses’ on-site to assist with aircraft movements.
-Pilots, meanwhile, utilized visual aids to guide them safely to the airport.
+Meanwhile, pilots utilized visual aids to guide them safely to the airport.

-Described as an “essential” development, the ‘Aerodrome Control Tower’, as it was then known, was commissioned on February 25.
+Described as an “essential” development, the ‘Aerodrome Control Tower,’ as it was then known, was commissioned on February 25.
 The Air Ministry stated that the wooden tower had to be “erected 15 feet above ground level.”
-It needed “large windows placed on all four walls, with a wind-vane to be fitted to the roof of the hut with a geared-down indicator placed inside, enabling the control officer to read changes of wind.”
+It needed “large windows placed on all four walls, with a wind-vane to be fitted to the hut’s roof with a geared-down indicator placed inside, enabling the control officer to read changes of wind.”

-Civil Aviation Traffic Officers, or CATOs, provided basic air traffic, weather, and local information for flight crews.
+Civil Aviation Traffic Officers, or CATOs, provided essential air traffic, weather, and local information for flight crews.

 Flights would be tracked with radio navigation and then marked onto paper maps using pins and flags.
 Radio-telephony had developed during the First World War and lent itself well to the support of commercial air services.